 Operating agreements function as a contract bindings the owners, or members, of a limited liability company together.
 Given single-member companies only have one owner, it can seem silly to ratify an operating agreement.
 Banks still often require them, however, and they can be useful for demonstrating ownership.
 They are also important in cases where you will have a manager.
 For example, if you will be purchasing real-estate and will have a manager open the bank account and operate the property.
 In this case, an operating agreement carefully delineates what the manager can and cannot do.
 Learn more here about New Mexico LLC operating agreements.

 While they have a bad reputation, they are among the most popular formations.
 This is because not everyone has a partner they want to bring on.
-Many small businesses are run by a sole entrepreneur who is happy tending things to themselves.
-They are also formed by default when creating a holding company and subsidiaries.
+Many small businesses are run as a sole-proprietorship, or someone who is happy tending things to themselves.
+Such a setup may seem simpler, but is not usually a good fit and one should form a single-member limited liability company instead.
+Often an New Mexico LLCs' tax benefits will pay for the cost of formation.
+A SM-LLC is formed by default when creating a holding company and subsidiaries.
 Many of our clients are real estate investors or e-commerce retailers.
 In each of these industries a holding company with subsidiaries is a useful tool for asset protection.

 The largest point to keep in mind is that having just one owner is not an excuse to disregard corporate formalities.
 It is still important to obtain an employer identification number, open a bank account, maintain separate books, properly title assets and hold annual meetings.
-These small steps ultimately breathe life into the company and are important to follow.
+These small steps ultimately breathe life into the company and are important for enjoying an LLC's benefits.

 The New Mexico Secretary of State requires we mark whether there is one or multiple members on the Articles of Organization.
 We do not have to dislcose who the owners are, just whether there is one or more than one.
 If you have any questions, you may follow this link to learn about forming an LLC in New Mexico.